Cut & Sifted Organic Hibiscus Flowers from Egypt

 An Authentically Egyptian Experience

-Zeeza’s organic hibiscus flowers are sourced from sustainable farms in the heart of Upper Egypt, a region known for producing some of the world’s best quality hibiscus.
+Zeeza’s hibiscus flowers are sourced from sustainable farms in the heart of Upper Egypt, a region known for producing some of the world’s best quality hibiscus.
 Historical records indicate that hibiscus tea has been a part of the Egyptian diet for thousands of years, going as far back as 3000 B.C, when Ancient Egypt’s rulers drank it for medicinal purposes.
 Hibiscus tea (karkadé) continues to be a popular drink among modern Egyptians, and is most commonly consumed at family gatherings and holidays.

 Delicious Health Benefits